 Help your children feel personally invested

 Many children want to be able to make an impact.
 Make sure you tell them that even the smallest action, like turning off the lights when you leave the room or turning off the water in the sink while you brush your teeth, can make a big difference.
 The more personally connected they feel to the cause, the more likely they will want to be able to help.
+Check out this interesting water conservation guide on how to save water in an easy way.

 You should also make a point to lead by example.
-Talk to your children (or, if they are already interested in the topic, brainstorm with them) about different ways you can begin to use less energy at home.
+Talk to your children (or, if they are already interested in the topic, brainstorm with them) about different ways you can begin to manage trash or use less energy at home.
 One simple thing you can start with is swapping out your incandescent bulbs for LEDs, which use up to 85 percent less energy overall and last much longer than incandescent versions.

 Let your children feel the difference between an incandescent bulb and an LED (make sure to supervise them – the glass, if broken, is sharp), and even install the new bulbs themselves.
 Low-flow toilets, sinks, dishwashers, and showers are also great ways to save water and treat the planet better.
 Instead of hiring someone to install them, make it a do-it-yourself project, and have your children stand by to help out.